w0lfpack4/PLG/README.md

 ## PLG Notes

 * Always remember this is just a guide.
 If there is an orange recipe that works better and you have the materials, use it.
 And then let me know..
-* Please submit any bugs or glitches on [[http://wow.curseforge.com/addons/plg/create-ticket/|CurseForge]], and not in the comments.
 * If any Recipes/Patterns are incorrect, or another pattern works better for a particular level, please send me the information and I'll update the addon.
-* If anyone would like to provide translations, all the text can be located in the PLG\Localization\enUS.lua file or in the project [[http://wow.curseforge.com/addons/plg/localization/|localization]] area.
 * If PLG is not working with your TradeSkill addon, let me know and I'll try to support it.